pbalogh/pbalogh.github.io/_posts/2019-2-22-polynomials.md

 So now, when we give it a 2, we should still get 0.
 And when we give it a 5, we should get 11.

+Let's start by giving it a 2:

 $$\frac{-22}{3} + \frac{11 * 2}{3} = \frac{-22}{3} + \frac{22}{3} = 0$$

+OK, that worked.
+Now let's give it a 5:

 $$\frac{-22}{3} + \frac{11 * 5}{3} = \frac{-22}{3} + \frac{55}{3} = \frac{33}{3} = 11$$